jennyyn/CS-2520-final-project/README.md

 2. **Assignment Tracker**
    - Click the **Assignment Tracker** button.
    - Add assignments by providing the name, subject, due date, and status.
-   - Update assignments to “in progress” or “done” as you complete them.
+   - Update assignments to “in progress” or “done” as you complete them by clicking on the assignment and the respective status buttons.
    - Assignments are organized by due date.

 3. **GPA Calculator**